Limits

 The limit of the function is 0 as x approaches 1.
 This is because when substitute values of x get extremely close to 1, whether less than (on the left of) or greater than (on the right of) 1, the value of f(x) approaches 0.

 It is important to note that even if the limit of f(x) is 0 as x approaches 1, it doesn’t mean that f(1) = 0 or the value of f(x) is 0 when we let x = 1.
-Again, the value of f(x) would still be undefined at x = 1.
-The limit of 0 only tells us that the behavior of the function tends to reach 0 as we substitute values of x that are very close to 1.
+Again, the f(x) value would still be undefined at x = 1.
+The limit of 0 only tells us that the function’s behavior tends to reach 0 as we substitute values of x that are very close to 1.

-Again, note that the definition above is just an intuitive approach to defining what a limit is.
-The formal definition of it, known as the “Epsilon-delta definition for limits,” is taught in higher mathematics classes so we will not cover it in this review.
+Again, note that the definition above is just an intuitive approach to defining a limit.
+The formal definition of it, known as the “Epsilon-delta definition for limits,” is taught in higher mathematics classes, so we will not cover it in this review.

 Notation for Limits

-To express the limit of a function concisely, we use a shorthand notation for it.
+We use a shorthand notation to express the limit of a function concisely.
 If the limit of the function f(x) is a real number L as x approaches a, then we can write it as:

 notation for limits 1